Docker sbx Adoption for Coding Agents¶

 Balanceddefault ships with wildcards like*.googleapis.comandgithub.com.
 Docker flags this directly: "Allowing broad domains likegithub.compermits access to any content on that domain" (Policies).

-Adoption Checklist¶
+Adoption checklist¶

 sbxinto CI.
-Being microVM-isolated,sbxneeds host hardware virtualization: AppleHypervisor.frameworkon macOS, the Windows Hypervisor Platform on Windows 11, or KVM on Ubuntu 24.04+ — and "if you're running inside a VM, nested virtualization must be turned on" (Get started).
+Because it is microVM-isolated,sbxneeds host hardware virtualization: AppleHypervisor.frameworkon macOS, the Windows Hypervisor Platform on Windows 11, or KVM on Ubuntu 24.04+ — and "if you're running inside a VM, nested virtualization must be turned on" (Get started).
 This is load-bearing for CI: most hosted runners are themselves VMs, so missing nested virtualization (or KVM) blockssbx runbefore any policy applies.
-Verify withlsmod | grep kvm. - Set the policy non-interactively before first run in CI.
-First-run prompts for
+Verify withlsmod | grep kvm. - Set the policy non-interactively before the first run in CI.
+First run prompts for

-Open,Balanced, orLocked Down; headless contexts hang on this prompt.
+Open,Balanced, orLocked Down, and headless contexts hang on this prompt.
 Callsbx policy set-default <allow-all|balanced|deny-all>first (Policies §Non-interactive environments). - Default to

 sbx run claude . /path/to/docs:ro— the:rosuffix forces read-only (sbx run). - Use

 --branchfor any task that mutates the working tree.
-The flag is "a workflow convenience, not a security boundary" — but it bounds what you have to review (Workspace trust). - Store credentials with
+The flag is "a workflow convenience, not a security boundary", but it bounds what you have to review (Workspace trust). - Store credentials with

 - Instantiates dual-boundary sandboxing — filesystem boundary at the VM, network boundary at the host proxy.